systeminit/si/app/docs/src/reference/qualification.md

 - When component properties change
 - After code generation functions complete (if the qualification depends on generated code)
-- On HEAD when you explicitly run qualifications to check actual resource state
+- On HEAD, when you explicitly run qualifications to check the actual resource state

 Unlike most functions, qualifications can run on HEAD without going through a change set, since they only read state and don't modify resources.